DarrenWestwood/virtuemart-plugin/README.md

 ### Download ###

-Download the zip file from the most recent release on the release page of this repository.
+Download the most recent release zip file from the release page of this repository.

 ### Install the Blockonomics VirtueMart plugin ###

-Go to Extensions -> Extension Manager -> Install Browse and select the zip file, click Upload & Install.
+Go to Extensions -> Extension Manager -> Install.
+Browse and select the zip file, click Upload & Install.
 Go to Manage, and find the plugin under "VM Payment - Blockonomics", and make sure that the plugin is enabled.